NPR: Digital media

 NPR's history in digital media includes the work of an independent, for-profit company called Public Interactive, which was founded in 1999 and acquired by PRI in June 2004, when it became a non-profit company.
-By July 2008, Public Interactive had "170 subscribers who collectively operate 325 public radio and television stations" and clients such as Car Talk, The World, and The Tavis Smiley Show; by the end of that month, NPR acquired Public Interactive from PRI In March 2011, NPR revealed a restructuring proposal in which Boston-based Public Interactive would become NPR Digital Services, separate from the Washington D.C.-based NPR Digital Media, which focuses on NPR-branded services.
+By July 2008, Public Interactive had "170 subscribers who collectively operate 325 public radio and television stations" and clients such as Car Talk, The World, and The Tavis Smiley Show; by the end of that month, NPR acquired Public Interactive from PRI In March 2011, NPR revealed a restructuring proposal in which Boston-based Public Interactive would become NPR Digital Services, separate from the Washington D.C.–based NPR Digital Media, which focuses on NPR-branded services.
 NPR Digital Services would continue offering its services to public TV stations.

 The technical backbone of its digital news publishing system is Core Publisher, which was built on Drupal, an open-source content management system.

-NPR has been dubbed as "leveraging the Twitter generation" because of its adaptation of the popular microblogging service as one of its primary vehicles of information.
-Of NPR's Twitter followers, the majority (67%) also listen to NPR on the radio.
-In a survey of more than 10,000 respondents, NPR found that its Twitter followers are younger, more connected to the social web, and more likely to access content through digital platforms such as its Peabody Award-winning website npr.org, as well as podcasts, mobile apps and more.
-NPR has more than one Twitter account including @NPR; its survey found that most respondents followed between two and five NPR accounts, including topical account, show-specific accounts and on-air staff accounts.
-In addition, NPR's Facebook page has been at the forefront of the company foray into social media.
-Started by college student and fan Geoff Campbell in 2008, the page was quickly taken over by the organization, and over the last two years has grown to nearly 4 million fans and is a popular example of the company's new focus on a younger audience.
-NPR also has a YouTube channel featuring regularly posted videos covering news and informational subjects.
+In 2021, NPR had been dubbed as "leveraging the Twitter generation" because of its adaptation of the popular microblogging service as one of its primary vehicles of information.
+Of NPR's Twitter followers, the majority (67%) also listened to NPR on the radio.
+In a 2010 survey of more than 10,000 respondents, NPR found that its Twitter followers were younger, more connected to the social web, and more likely to access content through digital platforms such as its Peabody Award-winning website npr.org, as well as podcasts, mobile apps and more.
+As of 2014, NPR had more than one Twitter account including @NPR; its survey found that most respondents followed between two and five NPR accounts, including topical account, show-specific accounts and on-air staff accounts.

+In addition, NPR's Facebook page became a part of the company's foray into social media.
+Started by college student and fan Geoff Campbell in 2008, the page was quickly taken over by NPR, and grew to over to nearly 4 million fans by 2010.
+Facebook is a popular example of the company's then new focus on a younger audience.

 In May 2018, a group led by NPR acquired the podcasting app Pocket Casts.
 On July 16, 2021, Automattic acquired Pocket Casts from NPR.

 NPR One

 In July 2014, NPR launched NPR One, an app for iOS and Android smartphones and other mobile devices, which aimed to make it easier for listeners to stream local NPR stations live, and listen to NPR podcasts by autoplaying content and permitting easy navigation.
-Since launch NPR has made the service available on additional channels: Windows mobile devices, web browsers, Chromecast, Apple Car Play, Apple Watch, Android Auto, Android Wear, Samsung Gear S2 and S3, Amazon Fire TV, and Amazon Alexa–enabled devices.
+Since launch, NPR has made the service available on additional channels: Windows mobile devices, web browsers, Chromecast, Apple Car Play, Apple Watch, Android Auto, Android Wear, Samsung Gear S2 and S3, Amazon Fire TV, and Amazon Alexa–enabled devices.
 The New York Times listed NPR One as one of 2016's "best apps".